Eatyboy/N-Body-Pendulum/README.md

 ![Double Pendulum Diagram](/Drawing.png)
 ![Height Diagram](/Drawing2.png)

+The system is comprised of two point mass bodies connected by fixed-length strings.
 The position of each body is parameterized in terms of the angle from the vertical $\theta_n$.
 Each body also has a mass $m_n$ and a string length $l_n$.
 I've defined positive x to be rightward and positive y to be downward to match the rendering.

 Based on this, the positions of the two bodies are given by $(x_0, y_0)$ and $(x_1, y_1)$ respectively, where
 $$x_0 = l_0\sin\theta_0$$